cooperdk/YAPO-e-plus/README.md

 #### NEW FEATURES:

+- Automatic scene discovery (with TpDB).
+This will automatically rename your scene titles if you allow it.
+  Will also automatically connect actors to scenes (auto-addition of non-existing actors, websites and tags to come).
 - Streaming scene playback from within YAPO e+ (with working seek bar).
 - Working dockerfile
 - Contact sheets.